 Involuntary Termination without Cause.
 Under the Stock Plans, upon an involuntary termination by the Company for reasons other than Cause, all unvested stock options held by our Named Executive Officers would be forfeited.
 Any unvested shares of restricted stock or restricted stock units held by our Named Executive Officers would also be forfeited.
-In addition, in accordance with the terms of an initial award of restricted stock units upon commencement of each of their respective employments, if Mr. Huval's or Ms. Bilney's employment is terminated for any reason other than Cause or voluntary separation, such initial restricted stock unit award will immediately vest upon such termination date.
+In addition, in accordance with the terms of an initial award of restricted stock units upon commencement of his employment, if Mr. Huval's employment is terminated for any reason other than Cause or voluntary separation, his initial restricted stock unit award will immediately vest upon such termination date.
+In addition, our equity grant agreements contain non-compete and non-solicit provisions that only remain in full force and effect following an involuntary termination by the Company for reasons other than Cause if we pay an amount at least equal to the Named Executive Officer's then current annual base salary.
+Any such amounts that could be paid post-termination to enforce non-compete and non-solicit provisions are not included in the table above.

 Involuntary Termination for Cause.
-Under the Stock Plans, in the event of termination for Cause, all options, unvested shares of restricted stock and unvested restricted stock units are forfeited for all Named Executive Officers, regardless of whether the options are vested.
+Under the Stock Plans, in the event of termination for Cause, all options, unvested shares of restricted stock and unvested restricted stock units are forfeited for all Named

+Executive Officers, regardless of whether the options are vested.
 Under the Stock Plans, Cause is defined as "a felony conviction of a Participant or the failure of a Participant to contest prosecution for a felony, or a Participant's willful misconduct or dishonesty, any of which is determined by the Committee to be directly and materially harmful to the business or reputation of the Company or its Subsidiaries."

 Retirement.
-On June 25, 2009, the Committee approved certain amendments to the Company's benefit plans, including the Stock Plans, that modify the definition of eligible retirement under each of the Stock Plans to mean a combination of age and years of service with the Company totaling 65 or greater, with a minimum required age of 55 and a minimum requirement of five years of service.
-With respect to grants of options on or after January 1, 2010, in the event of an eligible Retirement by a Named Executive Officer, any outstanding options (x) that have vested as of the retirement date of that Named Executive Officer will be exercisable within two years of such retirement date, and (y) that have not vested as of the retirement date of that Named Executive Officer will continue to vest according to their original vesting schedule and will be exercisable within two years of such options.
-With respect to grants of restricted stock units on or after January 1, 2010, in the event of an eligible Retirement by a Named Executive Officer, any unvested restricted stock units on or after January 1, 2010, in the event of an eligible Retirement by a Named Executive Officer, any unvested restricted stock units on or after January 1, 2010, in the event of an eligible Retirement by a Named Executive Officer, any unvested
+Under the Stock Plans, an eligible Retirement means a combination of age and years of service with the Company totaling 65 or greater, with a minimum required age of 55 and a minimum requirement of five years of service.
+With respect to grants of options on or after January 1, 2010, in the event of an eligible Retirement by a Named Executive Officer, any outstanding options (x) that have vested as of the retirement date of that Named Executive Officer will be exercisable within two years of such retirement date, and (y) that have not vested as of the retirement date of that Named Executive Officer will continue to vest according to their original vesting schedule and will be exercisable within two years of the vesting date of such options.
+In the event of an eligible Retirement by a Named Executive Officer, any unvested restricted stock units will continue to vest according to their original vesting schedule.
+None of Messrs.
+Kane, McCulley, Huval, or Hunter is Retirement eligible, therefore any stock options and unvested restricted stock units held by them would be forfeited upon Retirement.
+Mr. Murray met the definition for eligible retirement on January 1, 2010, therefore options awarded to him after that date continue to vest according to their original vesting schedule upon retirement.